 - When your application is received at the Goldsmiths Admissions Office, we will check that you meet the minimum entry requirements and have provided all the required information, including a reference(s).
 You are also required to provide scanned copies of your qualifications (alongside official translations where original documents are not in English) within 14 days of being requested.
 If you have not met the entry requirements your application will be rejected at this stage.
 If you have not provided all the required information your application may also be rejected.

-- The second stage is a written test and a verbal reasoning test at Goldsmiths.
-For MA students the first written test is based on a text on a social work-related topic or area of practice.
+- The second stage is a written test at Goldsmiths.
+The written test is based on a text on a social work-related topic or area of practice.
 You will be required to reflect on a text in relation to social work.
 The purpose of the written test is to provide evidence of: your ability to communicate clearly in written English; your commitment to core social work values and your capacity for critical reflection.
-If you pass the written test you will then be invited in on a separate day to complete a verbal reasoning test.
-This test also takes place at Goldsmiths.
 Your test paper is then assessed and on the basis of this assessment we will decide whether to invite you to progress to the next stage of the assessment process.

 - The third stage involves a role play, an individual interview and a group discussion.